The best marketing doesn’t feel like marketing. – Tom Fishburne.

 Probably many.

-And it has probably made you wonder whether you should pour all that money into marketing and advertising campaigns.
+And it has probably made you wonder whether you should pour all that money into marketing campaigns.
 If your product is great, that is.

 Besides, people need to hear about your fantastic product before they can decide to give it a try.